 What job skills should I have then?

-According to the CIPD, employers have long-term doubts about the employability of young people leaving education, and competition will be stronger than ever this year.
-So what key skills do you need?
+Employers have long-term doubts about the employability of young people leaving education, according to the CIPD.
+So what skills do you need?
 Here are some selected skills that Prospects show us employers want in their employees:

 - self-awareness: knowing your strengths and skills and having the confidence to put these across;

 - initiative: anticipating challenges and opportunities, setting and achieving goals and acting independently;

 - willingness to learn: being inquisitive, enthusiastic and open to new ideas;

 - action planning: prioritising, making decisions, assessing progress and making changes if necessary;

 - interpersonal skills: relating well to others and establishing good working relationships;